AmbrSb/LServer/README.md

 # Architecture Notes
 * Proactor-style scalable I/O architecture implemented using Asio.
 * Dynamic memory allocation is minimized: All major objects used in the system are managed by custom pools.
 Each pool is CERTP-derived from `Pool` template and defined customized allocation/deallocation operations for the specific managed type.
-* Use of dynamic callbacks is avoided, by using a CRTP-based hierarchy design to enabled better function inlining.
+* Use of dynamic callbacks is avoided, by using a CRTP-based hierarchy design to enable better function inlining.
 ![LSDiagram](https://user-images.githubusercontent.com/19773760/131641217-90ac03eb-2f73-4767-9b25-ddf2cf073414.png)
 ## Dynamic Reconfiguration
 In addition to the static configuration file, the user can change the concurrency/parallelism characteristics of individual servers dynamically at runtime, and the server gracefully converges to the given config.